oracle-samples/oltrain/content/tracks/osmh/index.md

 OS Management Hub provides:

-- Tools for tracking and resolving critical security and bug udpates across environments of Oracle Linux instances.
+- Tools for tracking and resolving critical security and bug updates across environments of Oracle Linux instances.
 - Methods for grouping systems and monitoring updates.
 - Capabilities to deliver staged rollouts of security errata and other content, with control points from development through production.
 - Integration with mission critical Oracle Linux features, such as Oracle Ksplice for zero-downtime security updates.